-So, how’s the economic meltdown treating you?
+So, how’s the economic meltdown been treating you?
 Excited about the opportunities, or sick to your stomach worrying about how your bills will get paid?

 Exhilarated or freaked out?